justas-b1/gitlab-xss/README.md

 ## Steps To Reproduce - XSS

 1. Create a project.
-2. Create a HTML file with XSS payload <script>alert(document.domain)</script>
+2. Create a HTML file with XSS payload: <script>alert(document.domain)</script>
 3. Copy the HTML files partial raw path, example: /group/project/-/raw/main/test.html and modify xss.txt payload.
 4. Create any merge request and go to commit page (a page where file diffs are located).
-5. Add a comment with modified xss.txt payload
+5. Add a comment with modified xss.txt payload.
-6. The auto refresh should render payload for both attacker and victim.
+6. After some time, the auto refresh should render payload for both attacker and victim (and anyone who has the commit page opened in any of browser tabs).
 7. If victim clicks on invisible, full page overlay, payload triggers.

 ## Steps To Reproduce - Arbitrary POST Request - ATO, New Admin Account, SSH Key

-1. Just post a comment with any of these payloads
+1. Post a comment with any of these payloads.
 2. Admin.txt payload only works if victim has admin privileges, not likely, but potentially devastating since it automatically creates new verified admin account, which can then delete other admins.
 3. ssh.txt payload adds a new ssh key to victims account.

-Or just run the script.
+Or run the script.

 ## 🛠️ GitLab Commit Note Poster (Automated Script)